Lost in Translation (film): Development

 Coppola maintained that she would not have made Lost in Translation without Murray.
-The actor had an 800 number for prospective clients interested in casting him, but he had a reputation as a recluse who was difficult to contact.
+Murray had an 800 number for prospective clients interested in casting him, but he had a reputation as a recluse who was difficult to contact.
 Coppola relentlessly pursued him and sent telephone messages and letters for months.
 She also sought people in her professional network that might help her make contact.
 She recruited screenwriter Mitch Glazer, who was a longtime friend of Murray's, to accept an early version of the script and try to persuade him.
-Glazer was impressed with the story and said he called the actor frequently, telling him, "You need to read this", but he would not provide an answer.
+Glazer was impressed with the story and said he called Murray frequently, telling him, "You need to read this", but he would not provide an answer.
 After up to a year of cajoling, Murray finally agreed to meet with Coppola at a restaurant to discuss the film.
 He then accepted the role, saying "she spent a lot of time getting me to be the guy.
 In the end, I felt I couldn't let her down."

 Despite Murray's agreement, Coppola had to take him at his word, as he did not sign a formal contract.
 She described this as "nerve-wracking", wondering if he would show up for filming in Tokyo.
-She discussed the issue with director Wes Anderson, who had previously worked with the actor and encouraged her, saying, "If he says he's going to do it, he'll show up."
+She discussed the issue with director Wes Anderson, who had previously worked with Murray and encouraged her, saying, "If he says he's going to do it, he'll show up."
 For Murray's co-star, Coppola liked Johansson's performance in Manny & Lo, remembering her "as a cute little girl with that husky voice".
 She then invited Johansson to a restaurant to discuss the role.
-Initially worried that the 17-year-old Johansson might be too young to play a character in her twenties, the director concluded that she appeared older and could convincingly play the part.
+Initially worried that the 17-year-old Johansson might be too young to play a character in her twenties, Coppola concluded that she appeared older and could convincingly play the part.
 Coppola offered Johansson the role without an audition, which she accepted.